KenKundert/emborg/doc/examples.rst

 The *home* configuration is a suitable starting point for someone that just wants to backup their home directory on their laptop.
-In this example, two configurations are created, one to be run manually that copies all files to a remote repository, and a second that runs every few minutes and backs up key working directories as a cache.
+In this example, two configurations are created, one to be run manually that copies all files to a remote repository, and a second that runs every few minutes and creates snapshots of key working directories.
 This second allows you to quickly recover from mistakes you make during the day without having to go back to yesterday's copy of a file as a starting point.

 Here is the contents of the settings file: /root/.config/emborg/settings::

     # configurations
-    configurations = 'home cache'
+    configurations = 'home snapshots'
     default_configuration = 'home'

     # basic settings